 absolute godsend.
 He didn't have to

-the putter when he bought his Scottsdale Anser, and found through
+when he bought his Scottsdale Anser, and found through

 experimentation that the length he'd been using before wasn't actually what felt